PetoMPP/home-app/home-sensor/README.md

 # Home sensor

 The ESP32 based sensor for the home app.
 Currently it is based on the ESP32-C3 board and is hosting an API for sending environmental data to the home api.
-The temperature and humidity data is being developed.
+Right now it exposes temperature and humidity data from Dht11.

 # Schematics